sam81/SndLib.jl/docs/API.md

 ##### Notes:

-If 'f1' and 'f2' are zero the filter will be lowpass.
+If 'f1' and 'f2' are zero the filter will be low pass.
-If 'f3' and 'f4' are equal to or greater than the nyquist frequency (fs/2) the filter will be highpass.
+If 'f3' and 'f4' are equal to or greater than the nyquist frequency (sf/2) the filter will be high pass.
-In the other cases the filter will be bandpass.
+In the other cases the filter will be band pass.

 The order of the filter (number of taps) is fixed at 256.
 This function uses internally 'scipy.signal.firwin2'.